spaceninja/dnd-adventures/src/adventures/slaad-hospital/index.md

 Welcome to In Dire Need, a D&D Adventurers LeagueTM adventure, part of the official D&D Adventurers LeagueTM organized play system and the Storm King’s ThunderTM storyline season.

 This adventure is designed for **three to seven 5th-10th level characters**, and is optimized for **five 7th-level characters**.
-Characters outside this level range cannot participate in this adventure.
+Characters outside this level range can’t participate in this adventure.
 A player with an ineligible character can create a new 1st- level character or use a pregenerated character.

 The adventure is set in the Hartsvale region of the Forgotten Realms, predominantly in the Ice Spire Mountains.

 ### Adjusting the Adventure

 Throughout this adventure, sidebars provide information to assist you in making adjustments for smaller or larger groups and characters of higher or lower levels than the adventure is optimized for.
 This is typically used exclusively for combat encounters.
-These adjustments are not required, nor are you bound to the suggestions made by the adventure—they are recommendations provided for guidance and convenience.
+These adjustments aren’t required, nor are you bound to the suggestions made by the adventure—they are recommendations provided for guidance and convenience.

 This adventure is **optimized for a party of five 8th level characters**.
 To figure out whether you need to adjust the adventure, do the following: